Mastering Magisters' Terrace

 During the intermission, focus on preventing energy orbs from reaching the boss.
 Spread out to mitigate damage from puddles and manage dot stacks with defensive cooldowns.
 Position the boss to one corner to control orb directions better.

-Between Arcanatron and the next boss, pay attention to Rune Spellbreakers:
+Between Arcanatron and the next boss, pay attention to Runed Spellbreaker:

 - Runic Glaive: A nasty dot affecting two players; keep defensives and healing ready.

-- Shield Slam: A frontal tank ability, ensure correct positioning to safeguard your group.
+- Shield Slam: A frontal tank ability, maintain correct positioning to safeguard your group.

-The encounter with Sarinol Sunlash heavily involves interacting with the suppression zone:
+The encounter with Seranel Sunlash heavily involves interacting with the suppression zone:

-- Runic Mark: Ensure loose spreading of the group to manage splash damage.
+- Runic Mark: Maintain loose spreading of the group to manage splash damage.

 - Wave of Silence: Step into the suppression zone to avoid being pacified for eight seconds.

-A crucial aspect of this fight is effectively dealing with Sarinol’s hastening ward.
+A crucial aspect of this fight is effectively dealing with Seranel’s hastening ward.
 Bringing a purge to remove this buff will significantly alleviate the pressure on your tank.

 The Void Challenge and Climbing the Tower